Jersey Competition Regulatory Authority: Jersey's Competition Laws

 In 2001, the States of Jersey passed the Competition Regulatory Authority (Jersey) Law 2001, which established the Jersey Competition Regulatory Authority (JCRA).
-It is an independent authority with duty for promoting competition and consumer interests through economic regulation and competition law, accountable to the Minister of Economic Development.
+It is an independent authority with duty for promoting competition and consumer interests through economic regulation and competition law, accountable to the Minister for Sustainable Economic Development.
 It is responsible for regulating and enforcing the Competition (Jersey) Law 2005.
 The JCRA provides periodic advice to the Minister and other State Departments on matters of competition and economic regulation.
 It is also regulates Telecommunication sector under the sector-specific Telecommunications (Jersey) Law 2002 and postal operators are regulated by the JCRA under the Postal Services (Jersey) Law 2004.
 The JCRA Board consists of a Chairman, three non-executive directors, and the Executive Director.
 Since September 2010 the JCRA shares its Executive Director with the Guernsey Office of Utility Regulation.